PLP-WebTechnologies/feb-2025-final-project-and-deployment-techwakanda/README.md

 ## Objectives
 Build a fully functional web application.
 Apply HTML, CSS, and JavaScript concepts learned.
-Deploy the project using GitHub Pages, Netlify, or Vercel.
+Deploy the project using GitHub Pages Well, Netlify, or Vercel.

 ## Instructions
 Choose one of the following project ideas: